Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Background

 \subsection{Context tree weighting}

-Context tree weighting algorithm is a universal data compression algorithm for Markov sources~\cite{WST95,TSW93}, and the algorithm can be used to capture several insights into how Markov processes behave in the non-asymptotic regime.
+Context tree weighting is a universal data compression algorithm for Markov sources~\cite{WST95,TSW93} that captures several insights on how Markov processes behave in non-asymptotic regimes.
 Let $y_1^n$ be sequence of symbols from an alphabet $\A$.
 Let $\hat{\T}=\A^K$ for some positive integer $K$.
-For all $\s \in \hat{\T}$ and $a \in \A$, let $n_{\s a}$ be the empirical counts of string $\s a$ in $y_1^n$.
-The depth-$K$ context tree weighting constructs a distribution $\pctxtree$ satisfying
+For all $\s \in \hat{\T}$ and $a \in \A$, let $\nsa$ be the number of $a$'s which appear exactly after the string $\s$ in $y_1^n$.
+The depth-$K$ context tree weighting constructs a distribution $\pctxtree$ satisfying~\footnote{Note that the bound holds for $n \geq 2$.}